Gerico0889/BachelorThesis/README.md

 # BachelorThesis
-I will put hete my thesis so I won't kill myself if my pc will explode
+I will put here my thesis so I won't kill myself if my pc will explode